To the UNC Charlotte campus community and our community partners,

 Welcome to UNC Charlotte's Trans.
-This initiative is a campus-wide partnership operated out of the Multicultural Resource Center (MRC).
+This initiative is a campus-wide partnership operated out of the Office of Identity, Equity, and Engagement.

 UNC Charlotte utilizes the term "trans" as an umbrella and inclusive term for those that transgress or transition between gender norms.
 This could include, but is not limited to, those who identify as transgender, transexual, transvestite, individuals with an intersex condition, genderqueer or non-binary individuals.